 Use our table to compare the best money transfer companies to send money to Botswana.
 You can compare deposit and receiving options, fees and transfer speeds, then click the "Go to site" button when you've found the best one to get your money to Botswana.

 Bank transfers are typically the cheapest way to get your money to Botswana.
-MoneyGram and Remitly have some of the lowest bank transfer fees of the brands we've compared.
+Revolut and OFX have some of the lowest bank transfer fees of the brands we've compared.

 When you're hunting down the cheapest ways to send money to Botswana, it's more important to look at the overall cost of your transfer.
 This has a couple of elements: